YottaDB/YDBDoc/ProgGuide/isv.rst

 .. note::
    Like $ZTRAP values, invocation of device EXCEPTION values follow the pattern specified by the current ydb_ztrap_form setting except that there is never any implicit popping with EXCEPTION action.

+.. _zusedstor-isv:

 -----------------
 $ZUSEDSTOR
 -----------------

 $ZUSEDSTOR is the value in $ZALLOCSTOR minus storage management overhead and represents the actual memory, in bytes, requested by current activities.
-It provides one view (see also `$ZALLOCSTOR`_ and `$ZREALSTOR`_) of the process memory utilization and can help identify storage related problems.
+It provides one view (see also :ref:`zallocstor-isv` and :ref:`zrealstor-isv`) of the process memory utilization and can help identify storage related problems.
 YottaDB does not permit $ZUSEDSTOR to be SET or NEWed.

 -----------------
 $ZUT